leonjza/leonjza.github.io/content/post/2016-06-16-rooting-darknet.markdown

 print_r($result);
 ```

 I studied some XPath functions available on [devdocs.io](http://devdocs.io/xslt_xpath-xpath-functions/).
-This reference together with what I read online as well as my small test scenario helped me figure that I could make use of the [starts-with()](http://devdocs.io/xslt_xpath/xpath/functions/starts-with) XPath function.
+This reference together with what I read online as well as my small test scenario helped me figure that I could make use of the [starts-with()](http://devdocs.io/xslt_xpath/xpath/functions/starts-with) XPath function to to test for true/false scenarios.
 This proved to work in my little test environment.

 ```
 root@kali:~/data/VulnHub/Darknet# php readxml.php "1 and starts-with(name(*[1]),'F')=1"